rnag/zoom-chat-to-ppro-markers/README.md

 4. Open or create new Premiere Project.

-5. Drag any media file into the timeline, so that a default sequence is created.
+5. Drag any media file(s) into the timeline, so that a default sequence is created.

-    > The folder with the media file should contain the `*.chat` file to import sequence markers for.
+    > The folder (or media path) of each media clip should contain the corresponding `*.chat` file to import markers from.

-6. Ensure there is an ACTIVE sequence -- usually there should be one by default.

-7. In _JSX Launcher_ window, Click the `AddChatMarkersToClips` button to run the script.
+6. In _JSX Launcher_ window, Click the `AddChatMarkersToClips` button to run the script.

-    Chat Markers should be added automatically to the Sequence in Premiere.
+7. Chat Markers should be added automatically to each Media Clip (Audio / Video file) in Adobe Premiere Pro.

 ### Download JSX Files